felangel/fresh/packages/fresh_dio/README.md

 ## Overview

-`fresh_dio` is a [dio](https://pub.dev/packages/dio) interceptor which attempts to simplify custom API authentication by integrating token refresh and caching transparently.
-Fresh is flexible and is intended to support custom token refresh mechanisms.
+`fresh_dio` is a [dio](https://pub.dev/packages/dio) interceptor which attempts to simplify custom API authentication by integrating token refresh and caching transparently. `fresh_dio` is flexible and is intended to support custom token refresh mechanisms.

 ## Usage